Lugadilu/Form/README.md

 2. **Run Migrations**:
-   in the Nugget Package Console and this is the command Add-Migration InitialMigration update the database ie Update-Database
+   in the Nugget Package Console and this is the command Add-Migration Initial or Add-Migration Initial -OutputDirectory Data update the database ie Update-Database

 3. **Seeding if youlike:
-   - Seed the database with initial data. in the ApplicationDbContext, add some seed data using this method modelBuilder.Entity<Form>().HasData({})
+   - Seed the database with initial data. in the ApplicationDbContext, add some seed data using this method modelBuilder.Entity<Form>().HasData({}).
+You can separate seed data from the db context by adding the line SeedData.Initialize(modelBuilder); inside your OnModelCreation

 ### Running Migrations

-To apply database migrations, use the following command: modelBuilder.Entity<Form>().HasData( in the package Manager Console, run the following commands Add-Migration SeedDatabase
+To apply database migrations, use the following command: modelBuilder.Entity<Form>().HasData( in the package Manager Console, run the following commands Add-Migration Initial -OutputDirectory Data Update-Database
-  Update-Database

-### Run the project, test it on swagger or postman
+### Run the project, test it on postman or newman. make sure the url is in small leters and you are sending the root exactly as you set the endpoints.
+You can use swagger to show you the exact route paths
+###Testing on a test script
+   1. In postman
+       Extract the file.
+Lanch piostman.
+On the top left corner, hit import, import the extracted folder.
+Set your project url as the baseurl ie baseUrl=https://localhost:7240 in the environments, and now run this folder against the base url
+   2. Newman
+      n your command line, navigate to your test folder, and run a command like newman run collection.postman.json --env-var baseUrl=https://localhost:7240 --insecure --verbose .
+The insecure  line prevents ssl certificate failure, and verbose it to run in debug mode to provide more details